Songs for a Mother's Funeral — Music That Captures Her Love

 Because the right song doesn't just set the tone for a funeral service.
 It becomes a permanent part of how you remember her.
 It's the song that will catch you off guard in the supermarket, or on the radio, or in a quiet moment years from now — and bring her rushing back.

-The Most Requested Songs for a Mother's Funeral in the UK
+The Most Requested Songs for a Mother's Funeral worldwide

-"You Raise Me Up" by Westlife is one of the most popular choices for a mother's funeral in the UK.
+"You Raise Me Up" by Westlife is one of the most popular choices for a mother's funeral across the world.
 Its central message — you raise me up so I can stand on mountains — speaks directly to the way a mother's love becomes the foundation for everything her children build.
 The soaring melody carries both grief and gratitude in equal measure.

 "Wind Beneath My Wings" by Bette Midler honours the quiet, selfless nature of so many mothers.
 She was the one who stayed up late, who worried when no one asked her to, who put everyone else first so naturally that you barely noticed until she was gone.
 Did you ever know that you're my hero?
 At a mother's funeral, that line lands differently than anywhere else.